 Unfortunately, there is no way to turn back the clock.
 However, use a guide to ensure that the 1/8 inch spacing between sheets is maintained throughout installation.
 A drywall square’s blade is roughly 1/8-inch thick and works perfectly.
 As spacing guides, thin strips of wood can also be utilized.

 Typical Drywall Issues – Drywall Joint Failure

-All drywall panel joints should ideally fall over framing members, where both edges can be securely fastened down—top, bottom, and both sides.
-This isn’t always achievable, and in cases when a seam between panels falls over the air (known as a hanging joint), the connection is prone to break.
+All drywall panel joints should ideally fall over framing members, where both edges can be securely fastened down—top, bottom, and sides.
+This isn’t always achievable, and when a seam between panels falls over the air (known as a hanging joint), the connection is prone to break.

-The temptation is to simply apply the tape and muck it over, hoping for the best.
-However, this impromptu solution is rarely successful.
-Such joints will fail and show obvious cracks in a matter of months.
+The temptation is to apply the tape and muck it over, hoping for the best.
+However, this impromptu solution is rarely successful, and such joints will fail and show obvious cracks in a matter of months.

 Avoid hanging joints whenever possible.
 Furthermore, the longer the hanging joint is, the more probable it may fail.

-So, for really tall walls, cover the wall with long panels mounted horizontally, with studs every 16 inches to hold the hanging joints.
-Any hanging joint with a span of more than 16 inches is likely to fail, thus another option is to nail in an extra stud or sleeper blocking to offer a surface to nail the joint to.
+So, for tall walls, cover the wall with long panels mounted horizontally, with studs every 16 inches to hold the hanging joints.
+Any dependent joint spanning more than 16 inches is likely to fail.
+Thus another option is to nail in an extra stud or sleeper blocking to offer a surface to fix the joint.